sudo-prem/dotfiles/README.md

 # dotfiles

-Config files for iTerm2, tmux, and VIM
+Config files for iTerm2, tmux, git, and VIM